The Sound (band): Post-breakup activity

 Bailey moved to New Orleans, where he lived for 16 years, returning to the UK in 2007.
 Mayers died on 26 December 1993 of AIDS.

 Following the collapse of the Sound, Borland maintained a solo career for approximately a decade, and participated in the side projects Honolulu Mountain Daffodils (under the alias Joachim Pimento) and White Rose Transmission.
 Never able to conquer his depression and anguished about returning to a psychiatric hospital, Borland, who reportedly suffered from a schizoaffective disorder, committed suicide on 26 April 1999, throwing himself in the path of an express train at Wimbledon station.

 Shortly before Borland's death, the Sound's back catalog was remastered and reissued by Renascent, a label which was founded to perform solely that task.
 (Thunder Up is the band's only studio album to not be reissued by Renascent.)

 Propaganda, an album of recordings the band had made in May to July 1979 when the group were transitioning from the Outsiders, was released in 1999.
 A second post-breakup release, The BBC Recordings, was issued in 2004, compiling two radio sessions and two live concerts.

 Edsel Records released two box sets compiling all of the band's recordings: Jeopardy / From the Lion's Mouth / All Fall Down...Plus in 2014 and Shock of Daylight / Heads and Hearts / In the Hothouse (Live) / Thunder Up / Propaganda in 2015.

 On Black Friday, November 26, 2021, SoundHaarlemlikesVinyl releases a new album 'Will and Testament' with 3 sides of live performances from different gigs.
 And one side of the album, called 'Startime' with 4 demos, never earlier released.

 In 2022, Michael Dudley, the former drummer for the Sound, formed a new band under “#IN2THESOUND”.
 The band performs live material from The Sound’s previous material.
 The group currently serves as a tribute to late former frontman Adrian Borland.
 As of 2023, Michael Dudley is the only former member of The Sound who has actively returned to music.

+Musical Style

+A post-punk band, the Sound have been cited as being influenced by proto-punk bands such as the Velvet Underground and the Stooges, as well as fellow post-punk bands such as Echo and the Bunnymen, the Teardrop Explodes, and Joy Division.